I’m an executive coach with training from the well regarded Henley Business School (University of Reading) graduate coaching programme.

 New business owner

 Whether you are at the start of your career or a seasoned senior leader, I want to help you get to where you want to go.
-My wide-ranging business and personal background along with my experience across countries and cultures, have a solid basis for coaching support.
+My wide-ranging business and personal background along with my experience across countries and cultures, creates a solid basis for coaching support.

 The International Coaching Federation has provided one clear definition of coaching: